walethesolution/walethesolution/README.md

 - 👋 Hi, I’m Olawale
-- 👀 I’m interested in solving problems
+- 👀 I’m interested in mastering the basics
 - 💞️ I’m looking to collaborate on projects that makes me get my practice in...
 - 📫 How to reach me .... olawaleayejuyone@gmail.com